solaranamnesis/william-thomson/treatise-on-natural-philosophy-2/full-text-german.md

 Pendel zuerst, dass die Schwerkraft an beiden Orten verschieden ist. — Capitän Kater und Dr. Thomas Young, Trans.
-R. $., 1819. — Biot, Arago, Mathieu, Bouvard und Chaix, Base du Systeme Mötrique, Vol. IH, Paris, 1821. — Capitän Edward Sabine, „Experiments to determine the Figure of the Earth by means of the Pendulum,“ London, 1825. — Stokes „On the Variation of Gravity at the Surface of the Earth,“ Camb.
+R. $., 1819. — Biot, Arago, Mathieu, Bouvard und Chaix, Base du Systeme Mötrique, Vol. IH, Paris, 1821. — Capitän Edward Sabine, "Experiments to determine the Figure of the Earth by means of the Pendulum," London, 1825. — Stokes "On the Variation of Gravity at the Surface of the Earth," Camb.
 Phil.
 Trans., 1849.

 23*